Penultimate-Panacea/Appalachen-Notes/Player Charaters/ScoriaCinderborn.md

 # Rogue
-Poltical activist wanna be/trouble maker
+Political activist wanna be/trouble maker

-Won't admit publically that she is from [Slimy Pebble](SlimyPebble) Only wears black or very dark grey .
+Won't admit publicly that she is from [Slimy Pebble](SlimyPebble) Only wears black or very dark grey .